 Located near the Keri Lighthouse the largest flag in the world, according to the Guinness Book of World records in 2007.
 The mountainside village is well wortj worth a visit, as the stone houses, and Virgin Keriotissa Church with a gold-plated baroque-style temple, was renovated after being damaged by the earthquake in 1953.

 The cliffs of Keri are a natural wonder that draws tourists to the area.
 The bone-white cliffs tower 300 meters above the sea and jut out far into the water.
 There are several scenic walks to viewpoints along the cliffs that will grant you a stunning perspective of this landscape.

 The Keri Caves at the southern end of the peninsula are beautiful but only accessible by boat.
 Some boast trip visits the area, or you can hire your own boat from Keri Town.

 There are many more options for accommodation available in Keri Town than the village, as well as more amenities.
 If you choose to stay in this area for more than a day or two you would benefit from staying in the larger town and visiting the village and surrounding sights by car, taxi, or bus.

-10. Askos & Agios Nikolaos (Skinari), small lovely bay on Zakynthos
+10. Agios Nikolaos (Skinari) and Askos, small lovely bay on Zakynthos

 Visitors are able to take part in various activities involved in the park’s maintenance, including fruit picking and goat milking.
 The park has its own zoo housing an array of animals, such as goats, pigs, and horses.
 There are also hundreds of species of wild animals and birds to be seen in the protected land around the park.